 Learn how to get omega-3 without eating fish by consuming vegan DHA, EPA, and ALA.
-Add these seven plant-based omega-3 sources into your diet today!
+Add these eight plant-based omega-3 sources into your diet today!
 Read on to find out more.

 Omega-3 Definition: It is a type of polyunsaturated fat that may have anti-inflammatory properties.
 Omega-3 fatty acids help in managing and preventing heart diseases.